A286 / Alloy 660 for excellent high temperature oxidation resistance

 - Maintains high strength at elevated temperatures

-Socket head cap screws made from A-286 or Alloy 660 are known for their high strength, creep resistance and oxidation resistance at elevated temperatures.
-This iron-nickel-chromium alloy (once age-hardened) provides A-286 socket head cap screws with high levels of strength from room temperature up to about 1300°F (700°C).
+A286 screws, also known as Alloy 660 screws are stainless steel alloy which contains iron, nickel and chromium.
+A286 socket head cap screws are known for their high strength, creep resistance and oxidation resistance at elevated temperatures once age hardened.
+As a result, A286 screws provide high levels of strength from room temperature up to about 1300°F (700°C).

-A-286 socket head cap screws are mildly corrosion resistant.
-While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1300°F (700°C) in conditions that would typically be found in high temperature exhaust streams.
+A286 socket head cap screws are also mildly corrosion resistant.
+While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1500°F (815°C) in conditions that would typically be found in high temperature exhaust streams.

-Because of the properties of Alloy 660, A-286 socket head cap screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
+Because of the properties of Alloy 660 / A286, these socket head cap screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
+In addition, A286 / Alloy 660 is also non-magnetic and finds a niche in non-magnetic cryogenic equipment.

 Resources: A-286 Torque Specs

-When it comes to A-286 socket head cap screws, it’s all about clearance.
+When it comes to A286 socket head cap screws, it’s all about clearance.
 These screws are the best choice for applications with limited installation access or clearance.
-Yet if you have an application with a lot of debris, you may want to select a A-286 hex head bolt or hex head cap screw, as they don’t have a socket drive which could get clogged.
+Yet if you have an application with a lot of debris, you may want to select a A286 / Alloy 660 hex head bolt or hex head cap screw, as they don’t have a socket drive which could get clogged.

 - Ideal for applications with limited access as they require very little clearance around the fastener.